climate-service-center/dacstore/README.md

-# dacstore
+# DACStoreE

-Acceptance analysis of Direct Air Capture and Storage (DACStorE)
+Acceptance analysis of Direct Air Capture and Storage in the [DACStorE project](https://www.dacstore-project.com).

+This project utilizes the [SurveyHero API](https://developer.surveyhero.com/api/) to update and automate the data analysis.

+## Installation

 Clone the repository with the following command in the terminal: